Visit Mačkafé Bratislava (Cat Cafe) whilst you’re visiting the beautiful capital city of Slovakia.

 You can even eat there…

-The staff all speak English and their menu can also be found in English as well as Slovakian.
+The staff all speak English and their menu can also be found in English and Slovakian.

-If we have convinced you that you should visit, please do us a favour and share this post on your social media sites or add it to your pinterest board.
-We do really appreicate your support.
+If we have convinced you that you should visit, please do us a favour and share this post on your social media sites or add it to your Pinterest board.
+We do appreciate your support.

 What Else Could You Do With Kids In Slovakia?